prathimacode-hub/MedFlare/README.md

 ## 🔑 Tech Stacks

-Skills : Python, HTML, CSS, JS, Bootstrap, React, Machine Learning
+Skills : HTML, CSS, JavaScript, MongoDB, ExpressJs, React, NodeJs, Machine Learning, Deep Learning

 When raising an issue, do make sure to mention the kind of feature, feature title, short description of the feature and how would you expect it to work.
 As a good practice, always link the issue number with pull request. (#issue number : Give this details when you raise a PR).